pumpncode/FinalMix/README.md

 <details>
   <summary>All in Jest — <a href="https://github.com/survovoaneend/All-In-Jest">GitHub</a></summary>
-  - For the code used make you enter shop
+  - For the code used force you to enter shop
 </details>

 <details>
   <summary>Maximus — <a href="https://github.com/the-Astra/Maximus">GitHub</a></summary>
-  - For the title screen logic used in KHJokers’ main menu integration.
+  - For the code used to display my logo on the titlescreen.
 </details>

 **Misc Functions:**